 That’s insane!
 And certainly not the entire afternoon that I thought I would have to devote to it!

-Your box with your new Cricut Explore Air will contain the actual machine, the power cord, the USB cord and a cutting mat.
-That’s it!
-Oh, and a little piece of paper that will give you the website to go to in order to start using your machine.
+- a small piece of paper that will give you the website URL you need to start using your machine.
 I see a lot of people confused because their new Cricut didn’t come with a manual or user’s guide.
 If you go to the website on the piece of paper, that will be your user guide!

 Just plug the power strip into the machine and the wall.
 Then plug the USB cord into the machine and your computer.
 Enter the website address and follow the instructions.
-It gives you all the details for how to adjust materials settings, how to cut materials and ideas for quick projects.
+It gives you all the details for how to use the dial for easy materials settings, how to cut materials and ideas for quick projects.

 In minutes, you’ll be on the Design Space website where you can start playing around with their fonts and images.
 I used some of their images for my first design and LOVED how it turned out!